easy-chef/easy-chef.github.io/index.md

 ## Overview

 For college students, money is always of concern for anything including the meals that we prepare.
-Creating meals can be difficult for various reasons such as kitchen resources, cooking ability, and ingredient availability.
+Creating meals can be difficult for various reasons such as limited kitchen resources, cooking ability, and ingredient availability.
 No longer will a student simply resort to only a cup of noodles.
 With EasyChef, anyone can discover delicious recipes that is easy to make.

 Easy Chef is an example web application that provides pages to view and (in some cases) modify profiles, recipes, and vendors.
 The goal is provide an application that the UH community will use in order discover simple and affordable recipes for their meals including where to get its associated ingredients.
-It illustrates various technologies including:
+It illustrates various technologies
+including:

 * [Meteor](https://www.meteor.com/): Framework used for server and client code
 * [React](https://reactjs.org/): A Javascript library used to implement UI design